 Don't get caught out by the ever-changing industry jargon.
 You may be able to choose amongst 'ethical', 'sustainable', 'socially responsible', 'eco' and 'socially responsive' funds, but what counts is where their dollars are flowing, not the marketing spiel.

-The Ethical Investment Association is a good starting point, detailing the investment strategies of ethical and sustainable funds that have been certified through its certification program.
+The Responsible Investment Association Australia is a good starting point, detailing the investment strategies of ethical and sustainable funds that have been certified through its certification program.

 Another option is to get professional advice (an adviser accredited by the EIA may be able to help).
 Make sure your adviser is licensed by the Australian Securities and Investments Commission (ASIC).

 The Ethical Investor magazine and website ranks the social, environmental and corporate governance of Australian companies and investment funds.
 It also covers corporate governance, the ethics of mainstream investment and information on socially responsible finance products.